Reaction to death of U.S. Justice Scalia

 SENATOR MARCO RUBIO, REPUBLICAN PRESIDENTIAL CANDIDATE

-"One of the greatest honors in my life was to attend oral arguments during Town of Greece v.
+"One of the greatest honours in my life was to attend oral arguments during Town of Greece v.
 Galloway and see Justice Scalia eloquently defend religious freedom."

 JEB BUSH, REPUBLICAN PRESIDENTIAL CANDIDATE